 Usborne Books Compensation Plan

 Now onto the best bits of this post, the compensation plan.
-Usborne Books’ compensation plan is actually pretty straightforward.
-I suggest you take down notes since their compensation plan contains substantial and equally important information.
+Usborne Books’ compensation plan is pretty straightforward.
+I suggest you take notes since their compensation plan contains substantial and equally important information.

 You are most likely encouraged to climb to higher ranks from being a consultant if you want to earn more profit.
-This will always be the case with MLMs because commission flow always goes upward the pyramid, meaning that the ones who most benefit from marketing strategies like these are those at the top, leaving almost little to nothing to the mass of people accumulated at the bottom.
+This will always be the case with MLMs because commission flow always goes upward the pyramid, meaning that the most benefit from marketing strategies like these are those at the top, leaving almost little to nothing to the mass of people accumulated at the bottom.

 To become a team leader, you need to reach a personal sales worth $1,000.
 Here’s the interesting part, you have to reach this amount within two months prior the date of promotion.
 Seems pretty achievable for such a short period of time, right?

 Not really.
 Although it is not really impossible to achieve these numbers, you would have to hustle all day and market the books in a way that everybody will want to buy from you.
 From an economical standpoint, children’s books isn’t always at the highest demand.

 What I have mentioned above is just the requirement for your personal sales.
 What about the group sales?
 Usborne Publishing also requires you to gather group sales worth $2,750 two months before promotion.